Collaborative English translations of maths papers, mainly Grothendieck's EGA.

 +mathematics:matrix.org (a curated list of rooms, such as

-Some sort of categorical translation theory, and a software implementation, that builds on DisCoCat stuff by Bradley, Lewis, Master, and Thielman.
+Some sort of categorical translation theory, and a corresponding software implementation.

 The aim is to restrict interest to just 'mathematical language' (i.e. some minimal amount of language necessary for the writing of mathematical papers), where things are much more well-behaved.